 The above was written by Valerie Donald and is from her website.

-We purchased our first Australian Heritage Angora goats from Valerie.
-So our Angoras are also directly descended from Mr Barton’s Banksia flock.
+We purchased our first Australian Heritage Angora goats from Val.
+Therefore our Angoras are also directly descended from Mr Barton’s Banksia flock.